 Canadian international lock Oliver Atkinson has joined Fylde on loan from National One club Moseley.

 Atkinson will be at the club on a match to match basis, in part covering for experienced lock Nick King who broke his right arm against Kendal.
-He will come into selection contention for Saturday's
+He will come into selection contention for Saturday's game at Caldy.

 The 28-year-old 6ft 5ins, 18st forward was born in Sheffield and moved to Canada when he was 16.